 Start the day with a hike on the turf trail near Marshview Group Camp.
 Park at the trailhead on the north side of County Road 24, across from the Near-Wilderness Settlement entrance.
-Stroll the grassy trail and take in the fall colors of maples and basswood trees.
 Watch for wildlife like eagles soaring overhead, birds flitting through tree canopies and pond critters in the marsh.

 Bring lunch and enjoy a picnic at the family picnic area on the eastern shore of Lake Independence, near the recreation entrance.
-Enjoy tranquil and colorful autumn views reflected on the lake.
+Enjoy tranquil views reflected on the lake.